 The Information Memorandum should be read and construed in conjunction with (the relevant parts of) all documents incorporated by reference (as mentioned below).
 These documents shall be incorporated in, and form part of, the Information Memorandum, save that any statement contained in a document which is incorporated by reference herein shall be modified or superseded for the purpose of the Information Memorandum to the extent that a statement contained herein modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
 Any statement so modified or superseded shall not, except as so modified or superseded, constitute a part of the Information Memorandum.

-The documents incorporated by reference are: (i) the Issuer's annual report 2014/2015 (ii) the Issuer's annual report 2015/2016, (iii) the Issuer's consolidated year results on 30 April 2017 and (iv) the press releases published since the publication of the consolidated year results of 30 April 2017.
+The documents incorporated by reference are: (i) the Issuer's annual report 2016/2017, (ii) the Issuer's annual report 2017/2018, (iii) the Issuer's consolidated year results on 30 April 2018, (iv) the Issuer's half year financial report on October 31, 2018 and (v) the press releases published since the Issuer's half year financial report on October 31, 2018 and identified below.

-The statutory auditor of the Issuer, SCRL Deloitte Réviseurs d'Entreprises (having its registered office at Gateway Building, Luchthaven Nationaal, 1 J, 1930 Zaventem, represented by Didier Boon, a member of the "Institut des Réviseurs d'Entreprises/Instituut van de Bedrijfsrevisoren", has audited, and rendered unqualified audit reports on the consolidated financial statements of the Issuer for the financial years ended 30 April 2016 and 30 April 2017.
+The statutory auditor of the Issuer, SCRL Deloitte Réviseurs d'Entreprises (having its registered office at Gateway Building, Luchthaven Nationaal, 1 J, 1930 Zaventem, represented by Didier Boon, a member of the "Institut des Réviseurs d'Entreprises/Instituut van de Bedrijfsrevisoren", has audited, and rendered unqualified audit reports on the consolidated financial statements of the Issuer for the financial years ended April 30, 2017 and April 30, 2018.
 The Issuer confirms that it has obtained the approval from its statutory auditor to incorporate those documents by reference in this Information Memorandum.